GamerUntouch/maua/README.md

 ## RUNNING ON RUNPOD FOR STABLE DIFFUSION
 ## Notes
 ```
 This hypothetically should run on any system that has ubuntu.
 This was SPECIFICALLY written for the configuration that runpod uses for its secure cloud.
+Only seems to work with the 48GB VRAM configurations.
 Remember to navigate to the /workspace/ folder in the directory before starting up a terminal.
 Scripts are saved under opt/lib/python3.7/site-packages/maua/
 I'm not entirely sure if it's a problem with jupityrlab, but stopping the VM seems to wipe the env, so you'll have to redo everything.